-Visibility – Traditionally a decentralised process, the migration of payroll payments to SEPA standards has provided organisations with a clear picture of how payroll is conducted across Euro countries.
+Visibility – Traditionally a decentralized process, the migration of payroll payments to SEPA standards has provided organizations with a clear picture of how payroll is conducted across Euro countries.
 This understanding of processing arrangements – in-house, external providers and payroll bank relationships – is leading many corporates to seek greater process and working capital efficiency in this space.

-Opportunities – This visibility allows organisations to assess the current operating model for payroll processing in the region and to determine if there is a desired future state that requires change.
+Opportunities – This visibility allows organizations to assess the current operating model for payroll processing in the region and to determine if there is a desired future state that requires change.

-- Should local processing continue or should payroll activities be centralised to a Shared Service Centre environment?
+- Should local processing continue or should payroll activities be centralized to a Shared Service Centre environment?